atbcb/usab-uswds/files/sample.md

 #### Right margin is straight, single space after sentences.

-Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.
+<span style="text-align:justify;text-justify:inter-word;">Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.
 Now we are engaged in a great civil war, testing whether that nation, or any nation so conceived and so dedicated, can long endure.
 We are met on a great battle-field of that war.
 We have come to dedicate a portion of that field, as a final resting place for those who here gave their lives that that nation might live.